Rookfighter/UnitFormationAlgorithm/README.md

-#UnitFormationAlgorithm
+# UnitFormationAlgorithm

 ## About

-UnitormationAlgorithm (UFA) is an educational project to test some algorithms to put RTS-like units in formations and let them move around.
+UnitFormationAlgorithm (UFA) is an educational project to test some algorithms to put RTS-like units in formations and let them move around.

 ## Build